Medically Reviewed by Jack D. Sobel, MD

 Regardless of other risk factors for preterm delivery, all symptomatic pregnant women should be tested and treated.
 However, most studies show no difference in risk of preterm delivery in asymptomatic women who don't get treated versus those who get treated.
 Thus, pregnant women with asymptomatic BV don't require treatment.

 In any case, pregnant women who are going to be screened should have this done during the first prenatal visit.
-Pregnant women are usually treated with oral rather than topical (intravaginal) medications.

 Numerous factors may be associated with vaginal infections.
 Although no single factor has emerged as a primary cause, experts say healthy diets and behavior are the best medicine.